Our first technical peak!

 |That other group had come up from the east side, which is a more technical route|

 Once back at the upper part of the chute, we waited for another guide (with a different group of people) to secure a rope.
-Instead of just climbing down this part, Tico decided to belay us for extra safety.
-Down we went...when we got to the bottom of the steepest section (the fifty feet or so we had earlier climbed with our ice ax), Alex clipped us in to an anchor and we waited while Tico descended.
+Instead of just climbing down this part, our guide decided to belay us for extra safety, which we appreciated!
+Down we went...we kind of had to go right past and over a team of two women who were coming up -- I apologized to them since it felt like we were crowding them for a few seconds, and then we were past them and at the bottom of the steepest section (the fifty feet or so we had earlier climbed with our ice axes), Alex clipped us in to an anchor and we waited while our guide descended.

 |Waiting while the rope is secured.|